Interactive Occlusion Boundary Estimation through Exploitation of Synthetic Data: Conclusion

-In this paper, we introduced~\interactiveMethodName, a deep-network-based method for interactive occlusion boundary (OB) estimation;~\sytheticGenerationName, a tool for generating 2D images with OB ground truths from 3D scene mesh data; and~\realBenchmarkName, a real-world benchmark for robust evaluation in OB-related research.
-Experimental results demonstrate that: (i) our method delivers promising performance by leveraging synthetic data without domain adaptation, with the potential for even better results under optimal conditions; (ii) interactive OB estimation is highly effective for labeling OB ground truths in monocular images.
+In this paper, we introduce \interactiveMethodName, the first multi-scribble-guided deep learning framework for IOBE.
+We additionally present two supporting components: \sytheticGenerationName, a tool for generating OB ground truth with explicit handling of self-occlusions from 3D scene mesh data; and \realBenchmarkName, a real-world benchmark for robust evaluation in OB research.
+Experimental results demonstrate that: (i) IOBE is highly effective for labeling OB GTs in monocular images; (ii) \interactiveMethodName~delivers promising performance by leveraging synthetic data without domain adaptation, with the potential for even better results under optimal conditions.
+Despite these strengths, two main limitations remain: (i) The current human annotation experiment is still in the preliminary stage; and (ii) incomplete utilization of scribble interactions by the model, which can prevent their full integration into accurate predictions and cause interference among interactions in dense OB scenarios.
+Building on the current framework, three key future directions include: (i) enhancing the model to improve IOBE performance; (ii) incorporating domain adaptation techniques for further optimization; (iii) conducting advanced OB GT annotation studies using IOBE.

-Aside from the potential for improvement, two main limitations of this work are: (i) \interactiveMethodName~would struggle with images where the OBs are so densely packed that the space between them becomes too narrow relative to the width of the scribbles; (ii) the experimental validation was conducted only on indoor images, due to the lack of sufficient 3D mesh data for outdoor scenes.
-Based on the current overall framework, two promising future directions are: (i) studying how to further enhance performance; and (ii) investigating effective approaches to address the aforementioned limitations.